vcz-fr/blog/_posts/2021-02-05-huawei-infrastructure-deployment-part-1.md

 ### VPC and Subnets

-You can create a VPC under `Virtual Private Cloud > Buy VPC` in the Huawei Console.
+You can create a VPC under `Virtual Private Cloud > Buy VPC` in the Huawei Cloud Console.
 Select a Region, a name for the VPC and a CIDR block.
 You can use the recommended VPCs to get started faster.

 > Hint: A /16 at the end of a CIDR block translates to 256 * 256 = 65,536 IP addresses.